mila-iqia/babyai/README.md

 - use `train_rl.py` to train an agent with reinforcement learning
 - use `make_agent_demos.py` to generate demonstrations with the bot or with another agent
 - use `make_human_demos.py` to make and save human demonstrations
+- use `train_intelligent_expert.py` to train an agent with an interactive imitation learning algorithm that incrementally grows the training set by adding demonstrations for the missions that the agent currently fails
 - use `evaluate.py` to evaluate a trained agent
 - use `enjoy.py` to visualze an agent's behavior
 - use `gui.py` or `test_mission_gen.py` to see example missions from BabyAI levels

 ## Usage

-To run the interactive GUI application:
+To run the interactive GUI application that illustrates the platform:

 ```
 scripts/gui.py